chain4travel/camino-docs/docs/developer/references/camino-contracts.md

 ## `CaminoAdmin`

 This smart contract is responsible for administrative tasks, including setting roles (e.g. KYC, gas fee, blacklist).
 It is an [Upgradable Proxy](https://ethereum.org/en/developers/docs/smart-contracts/upgrading/) contract, meaning that the implementation can be upgraded by an address with the `ADMIN_ROLE`.

+### KYC Smart Contract

+On Camino Network's Contract Chain (C-Chain), other smart contracts can interface with the CaminoAdmin contract from the provided address to retrieve the KYC verification status of a particular address.

 |    Address     | `0x010000000000000000000000000000000000000a` |
 | :------------: | :------------------------------------------: |